April 26, 2012

 Knee issues can cause severe pain if you do too much stretching which affects the knee.
 In such cases it is more effective to work on the muscles with pressure/leaning/rocking techniques instead of doing the stretches.

 There are many such techniques demonstrated in the Complete Thai Massage course.
-If you ever want to learn more about this type of approach, you can go deeper with some of my special therapy courses which are designed to deal with specific problem areas.
+If you ever want to learn more about this type of approach, you can go deeper with some of our special therapy courses which are designed to deal with specific problem areas.

 April 26, 2012